F9y4ng/GreasyFork-Scripts/README_EN.md

 ### About adding custom fonts

-If you need to add custom fonts to the font library, please follow [Help Instructions](https://github.com/F9y4ng/GreasyFork-Scripts/discussions/64).
+If you need to add custom fonts into the font library, please follow the [Help Instructions](https://github.com/F9y4ng/GreasyFork-Scripts/discussions/64).
 The Chinese fonts in the built-in font library [Download](https://github.com/F9y4ng/GreasyFork-Scripts/discussions/46).

-If you want to add new fonts, please add complete and accurate **font names in English and Chinese**, and **PostScript names** into the customized font library in the preset format.
+If you want to add a new font, please add complete and accurate **font names in English and Chinese**, and **PostScript names** into the customized font library in the preset format.

 The format is as follows: ```{"ch":"鸿蒙黑体", "en":"HarmonyOS Sans SC", "ps":"HarmonyOS_Sans_SC"}```